 For example, you could do a pair of exercises (e.g. legs and abs) three times in a row without a break and just allow yourself to rest before the next pair of exercises.

 Well, you shouldn’t overdo already in the very beginning, so take it easy and increase the intensity over time.

 How do supersets benefit us?

 How is that possible?
 By saving half the recovery time.
-Thus results are maximum effectiveness with minimum time exposure.
+Thus, supersets bring along maximum effectiveness with minimum time exposure.

 Furthermore, supersets work well to fully train one specific muscle group.
-When training chest, for example, you can do an isolation exercise first (such as flying movements) and then do a heavy basic exercise (bench presses).
+When training chest, for example, you can do an isolation exercise first (such as flying movement) and then follow up with a heavy basic exercise (bench press).

-As the triceps are involved while bench pressing, the chest muscle can be pushed to their limits.
+As the triceps is involved while bench pressing, the chest muscle can be pushed to its limit.

 Overview advantages of superset training: